-We do this through three different schemes:
+We do this through the following four schemes:

 Medical practitioners providing treatment to injured workers should refer to the State Insurance Regulatory Authority (SIRA) for guidelines, forms and information.

 Medical and healthcare professionals working in the workers compensation system are identified by SIRA as:

 - injury management consultants